mevdschee/spelwijze-generator/README.md

     go run . mbelnot

-To find all 110 words containing a "m" and one or more of the other letters:
+To find all 110 words containing the letter "m" and one or more of the other 6 letters:

     beetnemen
     bemeten